 People living in rural or remote areas

-Article 22(4) and 37 of the Constitution (2012) mention backward areas and prescribe the state to ensure the uplifting of these areas.
-However, there are no laws/policies at the national and provincial level, which are directly linked to inclusive education for children from rural/remote areas.
-Nevertheless, quota system exists in certain higher education public institutes which reserve seats for students from rural areas.
-The Punjab Government has sought to uplift the economically backwards region of South Punjab by building quality schools and institutions in the rural districts.
+Articles 22(4) and 37 of the 2012 Constitution mention backward areas and prescribe the state to ensure the uplifting of these areas.
+However, no laws or policies at the national or provincial level are directly linked to inclusive education for children from rural/remote areas.
+Nevertheless, certain higher education public institutions maintain a quota system to reserve seats for students from rural areas.
+The Punjab Government has sought to uplift the region of South Punjab by building quality schools and institutions in the rural districts.

-The Education Acts of Punjab, Khyber Pakhtunkhwa and Sindh stipulate the State to uplift children from disadvantaged backgrounds and ensure that education facilities are not segregated/denied to any child, irrespective of their backgroudThe states have also developed a social protection system for the most marginalized groups.
-The ensures that the basic needs of the students from disadvantaged backgrounds are met.
-Their ‘Waseela-e-Taleem’ programme encourages children from low-income families to attend mainstream schools.
-This has resulted in the primary school enrolment of nearly 2.2 million children in 50 districts of the country.
-In parallel, the Third Punjab Education Sector Project by World Bank seeks to improve access to schooling for the poorest and quality learning for all.
-Idara-e-Taleem-o-Aagahi also runs an education programme for children from rag-picker families.
+The education acts of Punjab, Khyber Pakhtunkhwa and Sindh call on the State to uplift children from disadvantaged backgrounds and ensure that education facilities are not segregated or denied to any child, irrespective of their background.
+The states have also developed a social protection system for the most marginalized groups which ensures that the basic needs of students from disadvantaged backgrounds are met.
+Their ‘Waseela-e-Taleem’ programme encourages children from low-income families to attend mainstream schools and has resulted in the primary school enrolment of nearly 2.2 million children in 50 districts.
+In parallel, the World Bank’s Third Punjab Education Sector Project seeks to improve access to schooling for the poorest and quality learning for all.
+ITA also runs an education programme for children from rag-picker families.

-At the provincial level, the provincial school education departments (SEDs) are responsible for the implementation of provincial education policies.
-Since all of the provincial education acts prohibit discrimination, it is the responsibility of SEDs to ensure that this provision is enforced.
+At the provincial level, the provincial school education departments are responsible for the implementation of provincial education policies.
+Since all of the provincial education acts prohibit discrimination, it is the responsibility of these departments to ensure that this provision is enforced.
 In Punjab, Sindh and Balochistan the non-formal and literacy basic education departments are to provide quality non-formal education to out-of-school children in their respective provinces.
-Each province has its own departments providing educational services to children with disabilities and have the mandate to formulate policies for special education, including development of curriculum.
-The Department of Special Education (Punjab), Department of Empowerment of PWDs (Sindh) and Department of Social Welfare (Khyber Pakhtunkhwa and Balochistan) administer special education centers in their districts, respectively.
+Each province has its own departments providing education services to children with disabilities and has the mandate to formulate policies for special education, including regarding curriculum development.
+The Department of Special Education in Punjab, Department of Empowerment of Persons with Disabilities in Sindh and Department of Social Welfare in Khyber Pakhtunkhwa and Balochistan administer special education centres in their districts.

-Among the non-government stakeholders are, both international and national lorganizations.
-The organizations have to be registered with the relevant departments such as the Social Welfare department.
-The curriculum developed by these organization and to be taught in programs needs to be vetted by the respective provincial education department and curriculum and textbooks boards.
-For instance, the curriculum for ITA’s Chalo Parho Barho program was vetted by the Directorate of Curriculum and Teacher Education Kyber Pakhtunkhawa
+Non-government stakeholders include both international and national organizations.
+The organizations must be registered with the relevant departments, such as the social welfare department.
+The curriculum developed by these organizations and to be taught in programmes needs to be vetted by the respective provincial education department and curriculum and textbooks boards.
+For instance, the curriculum for ITA’s ‘Chalo Parrho Barrho’ programme was vetted by the Directorate of Curriculum and Teacher Education in Kyber Pakhtunkhawa.

-Learning materials and ICTs
+Learning materials and ICT

 Despite the lack of training, there is evidence of teachers and support personnel demonstrating positive attitudes towards inclusive education.
 Studies indicate that teachers are generally amenable to inclusive teaching practices but there are gaps in training and sensitization which can be bridged to develop inclusive education.

 Pakistan does not have an education monitoring report at the national level.
-However, the Academy of Educational Planning and Management (AEPAM), a body working under the Federal Ministry of Education, releases an annual report called Pakistan Education Statistics to log the condition of education in the country.
+However, the Academy of Educational Planning and Management, a body working under the Federal Ministry of Education, releases an annual report called Pakistan Education Statistics to log the condition of education in the country.
 However, this report does not monitor inclusive education.

 Overall, while there is no specific monitoring framework for inclusive education with a complete list of relevant indicators, there are periodic compilations of education statistics that can be utilized for this purpose.
 These include the Pakistan Education Statistics, ASER and MICS reports, among others.